---compress

---compact
+-c

+compres S

+compact -

-Compress the message in the same way cowsay does, that is basically without multiple spaces, and only paragraphs separations.
+Ţ Compress the message in the same way cowsay does, that is basically without mul- tiple spaces, and only paragraphs separations.
 Using this options will mean that you cannot display figlet and TOIlet style messages.

+-1

-Lists all installed ponies.
-The ponies which have quotes, i.e. can be used with the q option, will be marked by being printed in bold or bright (depending on the terminal.)
+list Lists all installed ponies.
+The ponies which have quotes, i.e. can be used with the $-q$ option, will be marked by being printed in bold or bright (depending on the terminal.)

---altlist

---symlist
+-L altlist

-Lists all installed ponies.
+symlist Lists all installed ponies.
 The ponies which have quotes, i.e. can be used with the -q option, will be marked by being printed in bold or bright (depending on the terminal.)
 This options differs from -1 by printing alternative names (symbolic links) inside brackets after their target ponies.

++1

 ++list Just as -1, except it lists extra (non-MLP:FiM) ponies instead of standard (MLP:FiM) ponies.

++L

 ++symlist

 ++altlist

 Just as -L, except it lists extra (non-MLP:FiM) ponies instead of standard (MLP:FiM) ponies.

 -B

---bubblelist

---balloonlist
+bubblel ist

+balloon

 Prints a list of all balloon styles.

 -A

---all List all ponies, MLP:FiM and non-MLP:FiM, in this case the first list are MLP:FiM and the second are non-MLP:FiM.
+all List all ponies, MLP:FiM and non-MLP:FiM, in this case the first list are MLP:FiM and the second are non-MLP:FiM.

 +A

 ++all

---symall
+symall

---altall List all ponies names, including alternatives, these from MLP:FiM and non-MLP:FiM.
+altall List all ponies names, including alternatives, these from MLP:FiM and non-MLP:FiM.
 The first list are the MLP:FiM and the second one are non-MLP:FiM.

---pony-only

---ponyonly
+-0

+pony-on ly

+ponyonl у

 Print just the pony, nothing else like the speech balloon.
 Naturally the ponysay will not wait for a message from stdin.

+-i

---info By adding this flag you will get a metadata for a pony printed, rather than the pony itself.
+info By adding this flag you will get a metadata for a pony printed, rather than the pony itself.
 The output will beformated with bold tag names.
-The output will be wrapped according to the -W option.
+The output will be wrapped according to the $-W$ option.

+"Tapped according to the " option.